genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/13_data-pipeline.md

 We have now configured a CSV source that listens for changes on the local file system!

-You can use the following CSV as an example when testing your pipeline.
-Pasting a file with the name `trades.csv` and contents below, into a running instance of your Genesis application, will trigger the pipeline into action.
-Each row of the csv will be parsed, mapped and stored down to the database.
+You can use the following CSV as an example to test your pipeline.
+Create a file named `trades.csv` and paste the contents below into a running instance of your Genesis application.
+This will trigger the pipeline into action.

+Each row of the csv will be parsed, mapped and stored in the database.
 Your CSV file will disappear when the pipeline has processed the file.
-You can then use the DbMon utility to check your database for changes.
+You can then use the `DbMon` utility to check your database for changes.

 ```csv
 instrumentId,counterpartyId,amount,buySell,price,date,enteredBy